Printed on 9/21/2021

 Day and Evening

 *If general education courses are required, they may be available at multiple locations.

-This career field offers plenty of opportunity to problem solve and work with your hands.
+This career field offers plenty of opportunities to problem solve and work with your hands.
 You’ll gain a high level of technical skills to prepare you for an entry-level position working with industrial machinery.
 Your training will include an introduction to electrical motors and safety, control devices and power systems.
 You’ll also learn about blueprints, rigging and lifting, and computer-aided design.
 You’ll get hands-on experience applying what you’ve learned in the machine shop.